Hands on With Windows 8 Release Preview on a Tablet

 About Luke SchaeferCheck out my Google+ for more stuff I am doing.

-Posted on October 19, 2012, in Android, Applications, Apps, Chrome, Desktops, Fail, Intel, iOS, iPad, Microsoft, Networking, Services, Software, Tablets, Windows and tagged Android, ArtRage Studio, ASUS, Google, Greenshot, HomeGroup, Intel, Microsoft, Microsoft Surface, operating system, PC, RAM, SketchBook Express, Start menu, touch screen, VLC Media Player, Wacom, Wi-Fi, Wikipedia, Windows, Windows 7, Windows 8, Windows Desktop OS, Windows Phone, Windows XP.
+Posted on October 19, 2012, in Android, Applications, Apps, Archive, Chrome, Desktops, Fail, Intel, iOS, iPad, Microsoft, Networking, Services, Software, Tablets, Windows and tagged Android, ArtRage Studio, ASUS, Google, Greenshot, HomeGroup, Intel, Microsoft, Microsoft Surface, operating system, PC, RAM, SketchBook Express, Start menu, touch screen, VLC Media Player, Wacom, Wi-Fi, Wikipedia, Windows, Windows 7, Windows 8, Windows Desktop OS, Windows Phone, Windows XP.
 Bookmark the permalink.
 Leave a Comment.